infrahq/infra/docs/start/quickstart.md

 ## 5. Install the CLI

-The last step to actually signin to a cluster is to install the CLI.
+The last step to actually sign in to a cluster is to install the CLI.
 You can find the instructions to do this for your Operating System on the [Install Infra CLI page](install-infra-cli.md).

 Then run `infra login <dashboard url>`.
 Now you can use all your usual tools to set the context and work with Kubernetes.